linbug/FitBee/README.md

 Should work with both Python 2 and Python 3.

 **Note: Your points will be logged each time you run this script, so only run it once at the end of the day!**
+**Also note: this will not work if you are following other people, since it takes any points logged today from your news stream.
+(I can modify this on request)**

 The comment “Scraped from Fitocracy on” plus the current timestamp will be sent to Beeminder.
 Emails are by default set to false.